-In a rapidly changing world the connection between grandchildren and grandparents have never been more important to help children feel a strong connection to their roots.
+In a rapidly changing world the connection between grandchildren and grandparents has never been more important to help children feel a strong connection to their roots.
 This connection will help them feel grounded and resilient as they grow into well-rounded adults.
 Time outdoors playing, being a little bit wild and getting up to mischief together also helps grandparents maintain physical and mental health as they get older (watch Old People’s Home For 4 Year Olds if you don’t believe me).

 The half-day sessions run weekly during term-time for a minimum of 6 weeks with 8 grand-families per cohort.
 We run ad-hoc holiday sessions for grandchildren visiting from further afield too.